+- (i) Applications where a Town or Parish Council has submitted a written objection raising substantive planning issues has been received within the normal consultation/publicity period and it has not been addressed by discussion, amendment, or by written response. - (ii) Applications submitted by the Council, by or on behalf of, a Tewkesbury Borough Councillor or by, or on behalf of, an employee of the Council. - (iii) Full or outline applications for the erection of 10 or more residential units. - (iv) Reserved Matters applications involving more than 20 dwellings. - (v) Applications for the use of land involving the stationing of five or more caravans for permanent residential use.

+The above safeguards shall be subject to, and not affect, the authority of the Executive Director: Place to act in respect of those cases where strict statutory time limits are involved for making a decision or taking action, for example, in cases of agricultural buildings, demolitions and telecommunications determinations and in respect of notifications of works to trees in Conservation Areas, and any other matters where non-action within a set period automatically gives consent.

+14. Planning Enforcement

-(i) Applications where a Town or Parish Council has submitted a written objection raising substantive planning issues has been received within the normal consultation/publicity period and it has not been addressed by discussion, amendment, or by written response. (ii) Applications submitted by the Council, by or on behalf of, a Tewkesbury Borough Councillor or by, or on behalf of, an employee of the Council. (iii) Full or outline applications for the erection of 10 or more residential units. (iv) Reserved Matters applications involving more than 20 dwellings. (v) Applications for the use of land involving the stationing of five or more caravans for permanent residential use. the resp are exa and noti any e above safeguards shall be subject to, and not affect, authority of the Executive Director: Place to act in beet of those cases where strict statutory time limits involved for making a decision or taking action, for mple, in cases of agricultural buildings, demolitions telecommunications determinations and in respect of fications of works to trees in Conservation Areas, and other matters where non-action within a set period pomatically gives consent.
-Pla nning Enforcement 1.
-The Executive Director: Place in consultation with the Director of One Legal, has the authority to carry out the following: Director of One Legal a. to issue Notices in respect of clear breaches of planning and listed building control and all other planning related legislation if it is considered expedient to take such action. b. to issue a Planning Contravention Notice or Requisition for Information.
-C. to issue any Notices under Section 215 of the 1990 Planning Act to require the proper maintenance of land. d. to issue/serve any urgent notices under the Town and Country Planning Act 1990, Planning (Listed Buildings and Conservation Areas) Act 1990 and all e. to take action pursuant to the Rights of Entry under the Town and Country Planning Act 1990, Planning (Listed Buildings and Conservation Areas) Act 1990, Part 8 of the Anti-Social Behaviour Act 2003 and all other planning related legislation. f. to issue a Discontinuance Notice under Regulation 8 of the Town and Country Planning (Control of Advertisements) Regulations 2007.
-Lis ted and Unlisted Heritage Assets 1.
-The Executive Director: Place has the authority to respond to consultations from, or make proposals to, the relevant organisations on potential amendments to the Statutory List of Buildings of Special Architectural or Historic Interest.
-2. The Executive Director: Place has the authority to make amendments to the local list of heritage assets.
-S10 06 Obligations 1.
-The Executive Director: Place has the authority to negotiate, and to instruct the Director of One Legal to progress and enter into, s106 legal obligations in respect of any matter being dealt with under delegated powers (including appeals).
-In cases which have been subject to a Planning Committee decision, which is subject to the completion of a S106 planning obligation, the authority will be subject to the terms of that resolution.
-Director of One Legal 2.
-The Executive Director: Place has the authority to approve any details required to be submitted to the Council for approval under the terms of any S106 planning obligations.
+- 1. The Executive Director: Place in consultation with the Director of One Legal, has the authority to carry out the following: - to issue Notices in respect of clear breaches of planning and listed building control and all other planning related legislation if it is considered expedient to take such action. - to issue a Planning Contravention Notice or Requisition for Information. - to issue any Notices under Section 215 of the 1990 Planning Act to require the proper maintenance of land. - d. to issue/serve any urgent notices under the Town and Country Planning Act 1990, Planning (Listed Buildings and Conservation Areas) Act 1990 and all other planning related legislation.

+- e. to take action pursuant to the Rights of Entry under the Town and Country Planning Act 1990, Planning (Listed Buildings and Conservation Areas) Act 1990, Part 8 of the Anti-Social Behaviour Act 2003 and all other planning related legislation. - f. to issue a Discontinuance Notice under Regulation 8 of the Town and Country Planning (Control of Advertisements) Regulations 2007.

+15. Listed and Unlisted Heritage Assets

+- The Executive Director: Place has the authority to respond to consultations from, or make proposals to, the relevant organisations on potential amendments to the Statutory List of Buildings of Special Architectural or Historic Interest. - 2.
+The Executive Director: Place has the authority to make amendments to the local list of heritage assets.

+16. S106 Obligations

+- 1. The Executive Director: Place has the authority to negotiate, and to instruct the Director of One Legal to progress and enter into, s106 legal obligations in respect of any matter being dealt with under delegated powers (including appeals).
+In cases which have been subject to a Planning Committee decision, which is subject to the completion of a S106 planning obligation, the authority will be subject to the terms of that resolution. - The Executive Director: Place has the authority to approve any details required to be submitted to the Council for approval under the terms of any S106 planning obligations.